taskcluster/taskcluster-docs/src/tutorial/gecko-new-job.md

 ---
+title: Adding a new job
 docson: true
 marked: true
 ejs: true
 superagent: true
 docref: true
 ---

-# Adding a New Job

 TaskCluster runs tasks.
 It's just as happy to run your new tasks as any of the already-defined tasks!
 All you need to do is add some configuration for your new tasks, then test it out in try.
 The documentation for that process is kept [in-tree](http://gecko.readthedocs.io/en/latest/taskcluster/taskcluster/how-tos.html), where it can co-evolve with the task-graph generation system.

+---

 ## TreeHerder Reporting